networktocode/workshop-implementing-cicd-documentation/Lab_3_Collaboration_Tools/README.md

 ## Milestones

-Milestones can be used to track releases or other siginificant steps to unified the team's effort:
+Milestones can be used to track releases or other significant steps to unified the team's effort:

 https://docs.gitlab.com/ee/user/project/milestones/

 Milestones can be created under Plan -> Milestones:

 ![milestones](images/milestones.png)

+Populate the milestone with the following data:

+Title: `Release of V1 Source of Truth Software`
+Start Date: `2025-10-01`
+Due Date: `2025-12-31`
+Description: `Release of V1 Source of Truth Software`

 As indicated in the example, we can specify a start date, due date, and other attributes.
 Once created, we can also specify related issues, track times, and count merge requests toward this milestone.